 The Lucknow city is also known as ‘the city of Nawabs’.
 Arranged on the banks of the river Gomti, it goes back to the season of the Suryavanshi dynasty.
 Lucknow, the capital of Uttar Pradesh, was established by Nawab Asaf-ud-Daula.
-In past circumstances, it filled in as the capital of the nawabs of Awadh and it is one reason why it is additionally called as the city of the Nawabs.
+In past circumstances, it filled in as the capital of the nawabs of Awadh and it is one reason why it is additionally called the city of the Nawabs.
 The time of the Nawabs offered Lucknow with the polite culture and also heavenly treats for which it is well known today.
 Places you can visit in Lucknow City are as follows:-

 British Residency is viewed as a National Monument and is one of the significant destinations of the Revolt of 1857 and the notable fight known as the Seige of Lucknow.
 The site was the habitation of the British Resident General which was raged amid the fight.
 The structure however in ruins after the fight has still been safeguarded till date with the projectile touched dividers and is encompassed by gardens which draw in an awesome number of tourist swarm.

 Lucknow Zoo is otherwise called The Prince of Wales Zoological Park and is spread over a zone of 71.6 sections of land.
-The zoo was worked in 1921 to welcome the entry of the Prince of Wales and contains a few types of flying creatures, creatures and reptiles.
-The zoo is renowned for rearing and lodging imperiled species like the White Tiger, Indian Wolf and Hog Deer and so on.
+The zoo was worked in 1921 to welcome the entry of the Prince of Wales and contains a few types of flying creatures, creatures, and reptiles.
+The zoo is renowned for rearing and lodging imperiled species like the White Tiger, Indian Wolf, and Hog Deer, and so on.

 The site once in the past known as the Constantia House is presently housed by the La Martinière College.
 The building is situated on a terraced area which was a lake sooner or later.
-The engineering is blended style that consolidates different strategies of Italian design.
-The collage is one of the main instructive establishments to get a battle respect because of its part amid the Seige of Lucknow city.
+The engineering is a blended style that consolidates different strategies of Italian design.
+The college is one of the main instructive establishments to get battle respect because of its part amid the Seige of Lucknow city.

 Additionally known by the name, Turkish Gate, the Rumi Darwaza was worked in 1784 by the Nawab Asaf-ud-daula.
-The landmark is an enormous gateway which is a standout amongst other examples of Awadhi Style design.
+The landmark is an enormous gateway that is a standout amongst other examples of Awadhi Style design.
 The landmark’s grandness in configuration is often contrasted with that of Rome and the Ottoman Empire and imprints the passage to the old Lucknow city.

 The name Chattar Manzil actually implies the Umbrella Palace and was the living arrangement to the Nawabs of Awadh and their successors.
-The palace was developed in the 1780’s and wound up plainly one of the significant fortifications of the progressives amid the 1857 uprising.
-The engineering style of the first building was a cross between Indo-European styles and was later reestablished by the British as per their inclinations.
+The palace was developed in the 1780s and wound up plainly one of the significant fortifications of the progressives amid the 1857 uprising.
+The engineering style of the first building was a cross between Indo-European styles and was later re-established by the British as per their inclinations.

 Begam Hazrat Mahal Park

-Begam Hazrat Mahal Park was constructed in the year 1962 which was in the memory of the Begum of Awadh, Hazrat Mahal who raised voice and took action against the British in the 1857 uprising.
+Begam Hazrat Mahal Park was constructed in the year 1962 which was in memory of the Begum of Awadh, Hazrat Mahal who raised voice and took action against the British in the 1857 uprising.
 The park was renamed to Begum Hazrat Mahal Park and a marble remembrance was built which bears the Coat of Arms of the Awadh imperial family.
-The park is a noteworthy attraction amid the significant Hindu celebrations like Holi and Dussehra.
+The park is a noteworthy attraction amid significant Hindu celebrations like Holi and Dussehra.